akramhammam5/Restaurant/README.md

 # LibraryManagementSystem

-This is V1.0 of our Basic LibraryManagementSystem project using JAVA.
-This version is not going to be special it is just a Basic System without any GUI.
+This is V1.0 of our Basic Restaurant Web Applicatuon using Django.
+This version is not going to be special it is just the Front-End.
 We will always keep the project updated with more advanced functions and UI.
 The project is still under development.